 The tool shows the sped-up plan for the drive; the actual drive took place at 7:17 a.m.
 PDT (10:17 a.m.
 EDT) on Aug.
 22, 2012, and lasted about 16 minutes.
 The drive demonstrated that the wheel actuators, or motors, are working.

 To start its forward drive, Curiosity's drove about 3 feet (90 centimeters), rotating its wheels 180 degrees, before stopping to take pictures of the wheels.
 It then continued forward another 12 feet (3.6 meters), totaling 15 feet (4.5 meters) of forward motion.
 The rover then rotated 120 degrees, stopping again during the turn to take more pictures.
 Finally, Curiosity rolled backward 8.2 feet (2.5 meters) and snapped more pictures from its final location.
 The total drive distance was nearly 23 feet (7 meters).
 Curiosity is now about 20 feet (6 meters) from its landing site, called Bradbury Landing, and more than 16 feet (5 meters) from the scour mark called Goulburn, which scientists are currently investigating.
+(No audio)

 This short video clip shows final testing of the mast unit of the Chemistry and Camera (ChemCam) instrument for NASA's Curiosity before it was installed on the rover.
 An iron pyrite crystal was used as a target, located about 2.5 meters (8 feet) from the instrument.
 The laser was fired, first at 3 Hertz (pulses per second) and then at 10 Hertz.
 The last spark was captured as a still image to better display the size and shape of the plasma, or ionized gas.
 The test, performed at Earth's atmospheric pressure, took place at Los Alamos National Laboratory in New Mexico, which assembled and tested the instrument.
+(No audio)

 This video steps viewers through a portion of the choreography needed to land NASA's Curiosity rover on Mars.
 It starts with a computer simulation from NASA's Eyes on the Solar System program and uses actual images from Curiosity's Mars Descent Imager.
 It ends with a high-resolution color image from Curiosity's Mast Camera.

 This animation depicts movements of the robotic arm of NASA's Mars rover Curiosity as commanded for Aug.
 20, 2012, the first time the arm was used on Mars.
 The animation is derived from visualization software that rover planners use in developing the commands sent to the rover.
+(No audio)

 This sequence of images shows the heat shield from NASA's Mars Science Laboratory hitting the ground on Mars and raising a cloud of dust.
 The images were taken by the Mars Descent Imager on the mission's Curiosity rover while the rover was still suspended on a parachute, after the spacecraft had jettisoned the heat shield.